PeteHanner/football-stats-api/README.md

 #### Offensive Performance Ratio (OPR)

-+ Your POP ÷ Your opponent's APDP
++ 100(Your POP ÷ Your opponent's APDP) - 100
 + As a percentage, how did your offense perform in this game compared to all offenses that have faced this opponent?
++ Positive values are % overperforming mutual opponent average, negative values are underperforming.

 #### Defensive Performance Ratio (DPR)

-+ Your opponent's APOP ÷ Your PDP
++ 100(Your opponent's APOP ÷ Your PDP) - 100
 + As a percentage, how did your defense perform in this game compared to all defenses that have faced this opponent?
++ Positive values are % overperforming mutual opponent average, negative values are underperforming.

 ### Second-Order Season Stats